caddyserver/caddy/README.md

 - All-new HTTP server core
 	- Listeners can be configured for any network type, address, and port range
 	- Customizable TLS connection policies
-	- HTTP handlers are configured by "routes" which consist of "match", "apply", and "respond" components.
-Match matches an HTTP request.
-Apply applies the specified middleware.
-Respond is the sole handler which responds to the request.
+	- HTTP handlers are configured by "routes" which consist of matcher and handler components.
+Match matches an HTTP request, and handle defines the list of handlers to invoke as a result of the match.
 	- Some matchers are regular expressions, which expose capture groups to placeholders.
 	- New matchers include negation and matching based on remote IP address / CIDR ranges.
     - Placeholders are vastly improved generally
 	- Placeholders (variables) are more properly namespaced.
 	- Multiple routes may match an HTTP request, creating a "composite route" quickly on the fly.
 	- The actual handler for any given request is its composite route.
-	- Only one handler can write to the response, avoiding potential "multiple calls to WriteHeader()" bugs that were too easy in Caddy 1.
 	- User defines the order of middlewares (careful! easy to break things).
 	- Adding middlewares no longer requires changes to Caddy's code base (there is no authoritative list).
 	- Routes may be marked as terminal, meaning no more routes will be matched.
 	- Routes may be grouped so that only the first matching route in a group is applied.
-	- Requests may be "re-handled" if they are modified and need to be sent through the chain again.
+	- Requests may be "re-handled" if they are modified and need to be sent through the chain again (internal redirect).
 	- Vastly more powerful static file server, with native content-negotiation abilities
     - Done away with URL-rewriting hacks often needed in Caddy 1
 	- Highly descriptive/traceable errors